2005 Pocono 500

 The 2005 Pocono 500 was the 14th stock car race of the 2005 NASCAR Nextel Cup Series and the 24th iteration of the event.
 The race was held on Sunday, June 12, 2005 at Pocono Raceway in Long Pond, Pennsylvania, a 2.5 mi triangular track that holds NASCAR races to this day.
 The race was held before a crowd of 100,000.
-Rookie Carl Edwards would win the race under caution, his second of the season and his career after originally starting 29th, proceeding to lead 46 laps.
-Brian Vickers and Joe Nemechek would take the rest of the podium positions, taking 2nd and 3rd, respectively.
+Rookie Carl Edwards won the race under caution, his second of the season and his career after originally starting 29th, proceeding to lead 46 laps.
+Brian Vickers and Joe Nemechek completed the podium positions, taking 2nd and 3rd, respectively.